By Ian Robinson

 The obvious reason is to save on cost.
 Using a probate solicitor can cost thousands of pounds, while DIY probate may not cost more than a few hundred.

 However, while DIY probate can considerably reduce costs, it leaves you with a lot of paperwork.
 As the executor, you can't cut any corners and are legally responsible for meeting all legitimate claims (including tax).
-If you fail to act correctly you could be sued by one or more of the beneficiaries.
+If you fail to act correctly, you could be sued by one or more of the beneficiaries.

 A problem may arise if the deceased used a bank to draw up their will and you find that it has been appointed as a co-executor.
-Historically, some banks have insisted on acting as a professional executor in these circumstances and on carrying out probate too.
+Historically, some banks have insisted on acting as a professional executor in these circumstances, and on carrying out probate too.

 This can be expensive, as banks tend to charge on a percentage basis.
-You can ask the bank to renounce its executor role but it may require the agreement of all beneficiaries.
+You can ask the bank to renounce its executor role but this may require the agreement of all beneficiaries.
 To find out more about charges, visit our page on probate solicitors.